-The Spreepark in southeastern Berlin has been abandoned for the last ten years, and it looks like it.
+The Spreepark in southeastern Berlin has been abandoned since 2002, and it looks like it.
 Each part of the park is scattered with remnants from the previous three decades, making a hodgepodge of bizarre entertainment, children’s rides, and life-size dinosaur statues.

-Originally constructed by the communist government in East Germany in 1969, the park stood until the fall of the Berlin Wall twenty years later.
-It thrived throughout the communist era but fell on hard times when it was taken over by Norbert Witte in 1991.
+Originally constructed by the socialist government of East Germany in 1969 as the VEB Kulturpark Plänterwald, the “Kulti” stood until the fall of the Berlin Wall 20 years later.
+It thrived throughout the communist era with 1.7 million visitors annually.

-During the time Witte controlled the park, he changed the scenery multiple times, even adding an English village and water landscape.
-Unbeknownst to police and Berliners, Witte had also become involved in cocaine smuggling in pieces of ride equipment between Peru and Germany during his time as park administrator.
+The controversial amusement park operator Norbert Witte took it over in 1991, renaming the park “Spreepark.”
+He replaced the primarily asphalted surface with a grass and water landscape and installed a number of rides which he bought from the insolvency of the Mirapolis amusement park near Paris and moved to Berlin.
+Witte changed the scenery multiple times, even adding an English village.
+Unbeknownst to police and Berliners, Witte had also become involved in smuggling cocaine, concealing it in pieces of ride equipment shipped between Peru and Germany during his time as park administrator.

 Due partly to his criminal activities and due partly to lackluster visitor numbers, Spreepark was shut down to the public in 2002, and Witte was tried on smuggling charges two years later.

-The result of this shutdown is the majestic wonderland Spreepark is today.
-Among the highlights of the park ruins are life-sized dinosaurs, including a fallen Tyrannosaurus as well as an old rollercoaster leading out of a rabid-looking animal’s mouth.
-The whole park was recently featured in the film “Hanna,” and the main sites are prominent in the film’s climax.
+The result of this shutdown was the amusement park which has slowly fallen into dereliction and has been taken over by nature.
+The whole park was featured in the film “Hanna,” and the main sites are prominent in the film’s climax.